SU(3) fermions in a three-band Graphene-like model: Lattice Model

-Going by the usual steps at the continuum level, we run into a difficulty.
-E.g. for the case of $H^{\text{3A}}_K$, we arrive at a Landau level Hamiltonian that is proportional to $\left( \right)$ where $\hat{a}=\frac{l_\text{B}^2}{2\hbar}\mathbb{P}_+$ and $\hat{a}^\dagger=\frac{l_\text{B}^2}{2\hbar}\mathbb{P}_-$, $\mathbb{P}_+=(p_x+eBy)+i p_y$ and $\mathbb{P}_-=(p_x+eBy)-i p_y$ and $\left[ \mathbb{P}_+,\mathbb{P}_- \right]= \frac{2\hbar}{l_\text{B}^2}$.
-It is not clear how to derive the Landau level quantization starting with this.
-One may attempt to do a semi-classical analysis \cite{Fuchs_etal2010, Ozerin_Falkovsky2012} which is asymptotically valid for $n \gg 1$.
-For regions where the band structure is quadratic/linear, this formula will yield the usual behaviors of $n$ and $\sqrt{n}$ respectively as also seen in our numerical computations (Fig. \ref{fig:hofbut_largeq}.
-Near the unusual two Dirac cone structure between the top and middle band, the orbits have non-standard shapes as shown in Fig. \ref{fig:orbit_shape} with the left side scaling linearly in energy, while the right side scaling quadratic in energy.
+Near the unusual two Dirac cone structure between the top and middle band, the orbits have non-standard shapes as shown in Fig. \ref{fig:orbit_shape} with the left side scaling linearly in energy, while the right side scaling quadratically in energy.
 Crudely estimating the area of such orbits leads to the conclusion that Landau level behavior will be somewhere in between $n$ (coming from quadratic scaling part of the orbit) and $\sqrt{n}$ (coming from the linear scaling part of the orbit).
 However, it does not yield a neat power-law, but since the semi-classical analysis is applicable only in the $n \gg 1$ limit, we may guess that the numerical observation of $\sim 7/9$ exponent is due to the quadratic scaling part of the orbit eventually dominating the orbited area.

 We finally show the full Hofstadter butterfly spectrum for our lattice model in Fig. \ref{fig:hofbut} for completeness.
 Here we can identify a few features of our lattice model: 1) the Hofstadter butterfly repeats after 12 quantum flux per unitcell.
 This is due to the fact that in our Graphene-like lattice model, the smallest area covered by the hopping is not the hexagonal plaquette, but $\frac{1}{12}^{\text{th}}$ of it.
 2) There is no particle hole symmetry.
 3) For $\frac{1}{2}$ flux quanta per smallest area, the model still has time reversal symmetry and thus there is no gap.